All Episodes

 That's why those books are more important than ever.

-But you could give me plenty of talking points, and I know that's the democratic game.
+And I know that's the democratic game.

-What it comes down to really at the end of the day is what do you define as hurt.
+What it comes down to really at the end of the day is what do you define as hurt?

 I don't think all white people were racist during World War II or in the 1930s.